Kapelianovych/fluss-core/README.md

 - All functions are immutable, and there are no side-effects.
 - All functions must be safe as much as possible.
 - Fixed number of arguments (preferably 3) whenever possible.
+- Do not override native methods, if function will make same work and produce result same as native method, then function is useless.

 ## Example use